YvesMG1/ADLG_Assignments_ETH/README.md

 # Applications of Deep Learning on Graphs (ADLG) Assignments

-This repository showcases our implementations for the coding assignments of the Applications of Deep Learning on Graphs course, Autumn Semester 2023.
+This repository showcases our implementations for the coding assignments of the Applications of Deep Learning on Graphs course, Autumn Semester 2023 at ETH Zürich.

 ## Assignments Overview